Xilinx/PYNQ/docs/source/pynq_alveo.rst

     XrtStream(source=vadd_1.out_c, sink=vmult_1.in_a)

 The ``source`` and ``sink`` attributes are strings in the form ``{ip}.{port}``.
-If the driver for an endpoint has been initialised then there will also be ``source_ip`` and ``sink_ip`` attributes pointing to the respective driver interfaces.
+If the driver for an endpoint has been initialized then there will also be ``source_ip`` and ``sink_ip`` attributes pointing to the respective driver interfaces.